Event Home Page

 Design Solution

-The Event Home Page replaced the edit-first experience with a guided checklist-based hub.
-Each task appeared as an interactive widget with three states:
+The Event Home Page replaced the edit-first experience with a checklist-based hub.
+Each task appeared as an interactive widget with three states, keeping the mental model simple and progress visible.

 Incomplete